belayfitsum/docker-eks/README.md

 # Development & Deployment Workflow

-- Create a feature branch and make your changes.
+- Create a feature branch[ticket numer as best prctice] and make your changes.

 - Push the branch to GitHub and open a pull request to merge into the main branch.